We are a group of concerned Aboriginal people who come from various backgrounds such as the arts, communications, academia and public

 to register our disgust against many of the repulsive and ill-conceived

-comments that you have made in recent years in various mainstream media
+comments that you have made in recent years in various mainstream media publications as well.

 While we fully understand the rights for all people, especially